patricklam/plam.new-webpage/content/post/20200309-second-month-in-wellington.md

 We've now passed the halfway mark for my time in New Zealand, even with an extra 3 days courtesy of Air Canada/Air New Zealand&mdash;they rescheduled my return flight from 29 Apr to 2 May and I didn't notice until I got the seat change email.
-Turns out I'm totally fine with an extra 3 days in New Zealand.
+I'm totally fine with an extra 3 days in New Zealand.

 Classes have started again.
 I guess it's like September in the northern hemisphere.
 Days are only 13 hours now, on their way to 10.5 hours when we go back north.

 Have I done stuff in my time in Wellington so far?
-Here's my second-month-and-a-third retrospective before a pile of upcoming travel, mostly in New Zealand but also including a visa run to Melbourne. (<a href="/post/20200131-first-month-in-wellington/">previously</a>)
+Here's my second-month-and-a-third retrospective before a pile of upcoming travel.
+Up for the rest of March: mostly travels in New Zealand but also including a visa run to Melbourne. (<a href="/post/20200131-first-month-in-wellington/">previously</a>)

 # Professional